yana-pavlova/yana-pavlova/README.md

 💻 I'm interested in creating UI that people would love to use

-🤔 I'm searching for a new job opportunity
+🤔 I'm searching for a new job opportunity. <a href="https://docs.google.com/document/d/1Fy0HFnnPFvI2szbW-ZQKMaEku8c-u3Sv4656fFyVn44/edit?usp=sharing">Here's</a> my CV

 👨🏻‍💻 I'd love to get a chance to learn from frontend gurus